Alluxio/alluxio/docs/en/Configuration-Settings.md

 ...
 ```

-To list all of the configuration properties by the master with sources (rather than the local
+Users can also specify `--master` option to list all of the  master-side configuration properties.
-settings):
+Note that, with `--master` option `getCOnf` queries the master and thus require the master nodes running; in contrast, without `--master` option it only checks the local configuration.

 ```bash
 $ bin/alluxio getConf --master --source